Seattle Studs: Rivals

 The Seattle Studs' main rival in the Pacific Northwest is the Everett Merchants semi-professional baseball team.
 These two franchises have competed for over 24 years in the Pacific International League and many of the major tournaments in the Northwest.
 The Studs have dominated this rivalry over the past ten years, perpetually winning the Pacific International League.
 The Studs often recruit the Merchants' best players for the National Baseball Congress World Series in August.
 The Studs also defeated the Merchants in the final of the 2015 Grand Forks International, winning the tournament.

-The Studs have recently started an annual rivalry with the Humboldt Crabs, a semi-professional team located in Arcata, California.
-The Studs have played the Crabs on their annual California road trip the last seven summers.
+The Studs also started an annual rivalry with the Humboldt Crabs, a semi-professional team located in Arcata, California, playing the Crabs on their annual California road trip.

 Coaches

-Barry Aden, a member of the National Baseball Congress Hall of Fame, the Grand Forks Tournament Hall of Fame, the National Semi Pro Baseball Hall of Fame and the Centralia College Sports Hall of Fame, is the General Manager and Head Coach of the Seattle Cheney Studs.
-In over 30 years of coaching, Aden has compiled a record of 1128 wins, 445 losses and 6 ties.
-He has led the Studs to the NBC World Series 22 times, and to a top 10 finish 13 times, finishing first runner up in 2008, 2010, 2012 and 2014.
-He also led the Studs to their first ever NBC World Series National Championship in 2013, their second National Championship in 2015 and their 3rd National title in 2019.
+Barry Aden, a member of the National Baseball Congress Hall of Fame, the Grand Forks Tournament Hall of Fame, the National Semi Pro Baseball Hall of Fame, Tacoma Oldtimers Hall of Fame and the Centralia College Sports Hall of Fame, is the General Manager and Head Coach of the Seattle Cheney Studs.
+In over 34 years of coaching, Aden has compiled a record of 1177 wins, 482 losses and 6 ties.
+He has led the Studs to the NBC World Series 25 times, and to a top 10 finish 15 times, finishing first runner up in 2008, 2010, 2012 and 2014.
+He also led the Studs to their first ever NBC World Series National Championship in 2013, their second national championship in 2015 and their 3rd National title in 2019.
 Aden was awarded manager of the year for the team's first-place finish in 2013 and again in 2019.